LucasMakesGames/LucasMakesGames/README.md

 - 👋 Hi, I’m @Lucas
 - 👀 I’m interested in making games
-- 🌱 I’m currently learning maya and unreal engine 5
+- 🌱 I’m currently learning C++ and unreal engine 5
 - 💞️ I’m looking to collaborate on unreal egnine 5
 - 📫 How to reach me Lucasbro0511@gmail.com